 Ever wondered what niche you should go into or how much blogs earn in that niche?
 Or how much you could spend on traffic to your blog and still break even?
 Read on, I have the answers.

 Last week I created a post about how to monetize your blog.
 In that article, I gave some average figures based on a little bit of research.
 After hitting publish I decided to do some further research.
 I analyzed over 100 blogs that had recently sold on Empire Flippers.
 Choosing Empire Flippers was pretty easy – these guys know the true value of blogs and also thoroughly research the income and traffic claims made by vendors.
 I was also intending to use Flippa but after 10 minutes of research, I realized that the income and traffic figures couldn’t be relied on.

-One thing that is not included is e-mail marketing as I had no way of tracking the email lists the sites had and if they were used properly.
-I would highly recommend adding an email list to every site, used correctly it will quickly become a key income generator.
+One thing not included is email marketing as I had no way of tracking the email lists the sites had and if they were used properly.
+I would highly recommend adding an email list to every site, used correctly it can quickly become a key income generator.

-I hope that this post will allow you to come up with a good monetization strategy for you blog, it’s certainly opened my eyes and has lead to a couple of new sites being planned and a full review of all out blog content.
+I hope that this post will allow you to come up with a good monetization strategy for you blog.
+It’s certainly opened my eyes and has lead to a couple of new sites being planned and a full review of all our blog content.

 - 0.1 A Standardized Metric

 - 0.2 A More Representative Metric

 - 0.4 Niches, Sources, Established Date and Value